 Wild Orphan Babies by William J. Weber DVM Copyright 1975

 The author of this book was a practicing veterinarian whose business was located in the town of Leesburg near Orlando, in what was then certainly a much more rural part of Florida than it is now.
 Through his work, Dr. Weber was called upon, time and again, to help folks who had come across orphaned or injured wild animals and wanted to rescue them.
-Over time Dr. Weber developed techniques for assisting both orphaned mammals and baby birds.
-Later, he documented and shared these techniques within the pages of his book.
-Each chapter and section of Wild Orphan Babies is dedicated to a different aspect of rehabbing orphaned baby animals–from rescue to release.
+Over time, Dr. Weber developed techniques for assisting both orphaned mammals and baby birds.
+Later, he documented and shared these techniques in his book.
+Each chapter and section of Wild Orphan Babies is dedicated to a different aspect of rehabilitating orphaned baby animals–from rescue to release.

 At the time of my first reading, I was awestruck by the information the book contained.
 Back then, I was still largely working under the impression that any human intervention with juvenile animals could only lead to a tragic outcome–a common misconception.
 This book showed me that it didn’t have to be that way.

-In the years since, I have retained my interest in wildlife rehabilitation, and with the launch of the DFW Urban Wildlife website in 2005, I began to seek out opportunities to meet and visit with local wildlife rehabbers.
+In the years since, I have maintained my interest in wildlife rehabilitation, and with the launch of the DFW Urban Wildlife website in 2005, I began seeking opportunities to meet and visit with local wildlife rehabbers.
 As it turns out, we have a nice community of these good folks in the Dallas/Fort Worth area, and they all have interesting stories that are worth telling.
-On several occasions, I have accepted an invitation from a rehabber to see a special animal, or to tag along for a release event, or even just to come out and learn more about wildlife rehabilitation in general.
-Afterwards, it was not uncommon for a blog post to result from one of these visits.
+On several occasions, I have accepted an invitation from a rehabber to see a special animal, tag along for a release event, or even justcome out and learn more about wildlife rehabilitation in general.
+Afterward, it was not uncommon for a blog post to result from one of these visits.
 I’ve included links to a few examples below, if you are interested in further reading…

 ARTICLE: Rescue, Rehab, and Release